pepollms/tracker/_doc/op_3_operations.md

 #?
 ~~~

-The user is required to enter either `1` or `2` only.
+The user is required to reply either `1` or `2` only.

 ### Create Database

-All database tables, functions, views, procedures, triggers will be created.
+This procedure will create all database tables, functions, views, procedures, and other objects.
-This procedure will delete database objects if they were previously created and recreate them, erasing  all existing data.
+If the database objects currently exists in the database, as in the case when testing was performed, they will be deleted along with all data and will be recreated.

 The database creation script is automatically called by the initialization script, although it may be performed separately.

-The following command (re)creates the database objects:
+The following command (re)creates the database objects.

 ~~~
 $ ./import.sh --create-db